yyl/ComputeSimilarity/README.md

 ![First similarity calculator 100 tweets](images/hashtag_similarity100.png)

 The highest score is `#heartbleed v. #ssl`, 0.538.
 The second one makes sense too.
 Then some weird paris such as `#nba v. #ssl` ranked higher than `#ladygaga v. #justinbieber`, which is supposed to be very similar (is that so?).
-I also computed the same scores for each pair with 2000 tweets per pair.
+I also computed the same scores for each pair with 2000 tweets per tag.

 ![First similarity calculator 2000 tweets](images/hashtag_similarity2000.png)

-Heres a figure of scores between 2 hashtags with 2000 tweets per tag.
-Apparently I have met the cap of twitter API.
-The first and second did not change.
+Apparently I have met the cap of twitter API after pulling several times of 2000 tweets.
+We could see that the first and second ranking did not change.
 Now `#ladygaga v. #justinbieber` surpasses all other weird pairs, but it does not differ much from `#nba v. #heartbleed`.